You’ve heard of the many benefits of yoga but don’t know how to start?

 If you’re new to yoga, you might have this misconception in your head that yoga poses are hard to attain.
 You might also worry about coordinating the beautiful art of inhaling and exhaling while you’re practicing certain poses.

-Yoga is comprised of 300 poses and it’s definitely not easy to be able to master all of them.
+Yoga consists of 300 poses and it’s definitely not easy to be able to master all of them.
 If you’re randomly picking up a complex one while leaving the simplest one behind, it might seem impossible.
 Thus, start by choosing the simplest ones, keep yourself regular with the practice, and let your body adapt to the increasing difficulty levels of yoga poses with the steady flow.

 Give yourself enough time to master the basics and challenge yourself with the difficult once slowly.
 That’s all!